 If you have debt of between $5,000 to $250,000 (excluding a home mortgage) and do not want to declare bankruptcy, a licensed insolvency trustee, acting as a proposal administrator, can help you file a consumer proposal in Kingston.
 If it is approved by the majority of your unsecured creditors, a consumer proposal will give you more time to pay your debts and impact your credit rating less than filing for bankruptcy would.

 What is a Consumer Proposal?

 A consumer proposal is a formal procedure under the Bankruptcy and Insolvency Act that is intended to result in a legal agreement with your unsecured creditors to modify your obligations to them.
-Your consumer proposal, prepared by a Kingston licensed insolvency trustee, may propose that these creditors accept a percentage or what you owe and/or extend the time period for repayment.
+Your consumer proposal, prepared by a Kingston licensed insolvency trustee, may propose that these creditors accept a percentage of what you owe and/or extend the time period for repayment.
 The intent of a consumer proposal is to rearrange the terms to make your debt payments feasible.

 How Do I Apply?

-You need to meet with a consumer proposal administrator so he or she can first assess your financial situation and provide advice about the type of proposal recommended for you.
-If you opt for a consumer proposal, it will be submitted to the Official Receiver within 10 days if you agree to the terms, which are prepared by your administrator with your unique situation taken into account.
-Along with the proposal, the administrator must also submit a report to the Official Receiver, listing the creditors, his or her opinion about whether the proposal is fair and reasonable, and if it is believed that you can follow through with the plan.
+You need to meet with a consumer proposal Administrator so he or she can first assess your financial situation and provide advice about the type of proposal recommended for you.
+If you opt for a consumer proposal, it will be submitted to the Official Receiver within 10 days if you agree to the terms, which are prepared by your Administrator with your unique situation taken into account.
+Along with the proposal, the Administrator must also submit a report to the Official Receiver, listing the creditors, his or her opinion about whether the proposal is fair and reasonable, and if it is believed that you can follow through with the plan.

 A copy of the consumer proposal and report is also provided to your creditors with a statement of affairs (which contains the list of your assets and liabilities), information related to your personal affairs and budget information.